jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 ---

-- Inside the `Main.java` file, place the following code in the beginning of the main method:
+- Inside the `Main.java` file, place the following code at the beginning of the main method:
     - ```java
       ArrayList<Path> paths = new ArrayList<>();